 Area of work

-If the company is designed in such a way that there are different departments located in various parts of the building, it’s important to emergency fire wardens in each part of the building.
+If the company is designed in such a way that there are different departments located in various parts of the building, it’s important to appoint emergency fire wardens in each part of the building.
 This brings in greater efficiency as far as responding to emergencies is concerned.
-You shouldn’t have appointees moving from one are of a building to the next (e.g. upstairs), as that brings in an unnecessary risk to the wardens’ safety.
+You shouldn’t have appointees moving from one area of a building to the next (e.g. upstairs), as that brings in unnecessary risk to the wardens’ safety.

 Willingness to serve

-When appointing specific individuals for emergency fire warden roles in a company, it’s usually advisable to hire only the ones who are willing.
+When appointing specific individuals for emergency fire warden roles in a company, it’s usually advisable to hire/appoint only the ones who are willing.
 As much as fire wardens are often rewarded by companies for their work, the employees should not think of the role as burdensome.
 They should feel that their input to the business is highly valued.
 The company’s management should make it clear that fire wardens contribute greatly to the company’s success.
 They can do so through a verbal acknowledgment or even better, notation in an employee’s file.